 The Facelift Recovery Timeline: What To Expect

-A successful facelift recovery happens in stages, with each week bringing noticeable improvements.
-While some discomfort and swelling are expected early on, the key to a smooth healing process is patience, proper care, and following postoperative instructions.
+Facelift recovery happens in stages, with each week bringing noticeable improvements.
+While you can expect some discomfort and swelling early on, the key to a smooth healing process is patience, proper care, and following postoperative instructions.
 Below is a general timeline of what to expect and how to support your recovery at each phase.

 Week 1: The Critical Rest Period